pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 ## Check the bucket policy

 In the AWS Management Console, open the Amazon S3 console, go to **Bucket** > **Permissions**, and find the **Bucket policy** page.
 By default, this page has no policy value.
-If any denied policy is displayed, the `AccessDenied` error might occur.
+If any denied policy is displayed on this page, the `AccessDenied` error might occur during data import.

 If you see a denied policy, check whether the policy relates to the current data import.
-If yes, delete it on the page and retry the data import.
+If yes, delete it from the page and retry the data import.

 ## Check the trust entity